MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/transition-from-previous-sync-client.md

 ## Requirements

-To transition users off of the previous OneDrive sync app, first make sure users have:
+To transition users off of the previous sync app, first make sure users have:

 - Windows 10, Windows 8.1, Windows 8, or Windows 7.

-- Version 17.3.6743.1212 or higher of the new OneDrive sync app installed.
+- A current version of the new OneDrive sync app installed.
 For info about deploying the new OneDrive sync app, see [Deploy OneDrive apps using Microsoft Endpoint Configuration Manager](deploy-on-windows.md).
 OneDrive.exe must be deployed and configured before you try the takeover command.
 [Download the latest version of the new OneDrive sync app that's fully released to production](https://go.microsoft.com/fwlink/p/?linkid=844652).
-To learn about other versions that are rolling out to different rings, see [New OneDrive sync app release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0).
+To learn about the versions that are rolling out to different rings, see [New OneDrive sync app release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0).

 - The following versions of Office or higher installed.
 For info about deploying Office, see [Choose how to deploy Microsoft 365 Apps for enterprise](/DeployOffice/plan-office-365-Apps-for-enterprise).
-Make sure you don't install the previous OneDrive sync app.
+Make sure you don't install the previous OneDrive for Business sync app.
 For info, see [Changes to OneDrive sync app deployment in Office Click-to-Run](exclude-or-uninstall-previous-sync-client.md).

     |||
     |:-----|:-----|